-*Mades manufacturing processes and quality system are aligned with requirements of ISO 13485.
+*MADES manufacturing processes and Quality System are aligned with the requirements of ISO 13485 and IATF 16949.

 MADES’ vision is to be the world’s leading supplier of precision electronics while complying with all existing requirements, and to exceed our clients’ highest expectations.
 We want to assure our clients that their orders will be implemented using the most sophisticated manufacturing processes and the most advanced technology available, by passionate experts whose management systems are highly stringent.

 MADES uses its rigorous Six Sigma programme as a means of achieving ever-higher levels of value for our clients.
 We employ these principles with the aim of attaining perfection.
 They form the basis of our corporate culture: mission assurance.

 MADES has built its reputation by creating the most demanding high-precision electronic systems.
 “Demanding” means that the end user frequently trusts the electronic systems in his or her products to work perfectly at a critical moment.
 Our clients depend on us to do our job properly, so that they can do theirs.
 Our corporate culture is their quality assurance.

 RIGHT TEAM, RIGHT TOOLS, RIGHT THE FIRST TIME

 Founded in 1990, MADES was the first company to set up in the Andalusia Technology Park as Hughes Microelectronics in April 1992.
 Shortly afterwards, in 1997, the plant became part of the Raytheon Company following the acquisition of the Hughes Aircraft division, to which we belonged.